oblivia-simplex/terminal-chatbot/README.md

 Chat history will be written to `~/.chat_history.json` and a sliding context window will be read from that file to maintain conversational continuity.
 To ignore this history (to neither read from nor write to it), set the environment variable `AI_NO_HISTORY=1`.

+The chatbot expects to find the OpenAI API key in the environment variable `OPENAI_API_KEY` if you plan to use any of their models.
+And it expects to find the Anthropic API key in `ANTHROPIC_API_KEY` if you plan to talk to Claude.